ritesh23s/drmitra/README.md

 📄 Responsive UI for desktop and mobile users
 💡 Clean, simple design with desi + modern feel

-Project Structure
-DrMitra/
-├── index.html              # Homepage with search filters
-├── all-doctors.html        # Lists all doctors
-├── about.html              # Info about the platform
-├── contact.html            # Contact form and details
-├── css/
-│   └── style.css           # All styles and responsive design
-├── js/
-│   └── script.js           # Logic for fetching, filtering, booking
-├── data/
-│   └── doctors.json        # List of all doctors with info

 🛠️ Tech Stack
-HTML5 – Structure
+HTML5:– Structure
-CSS3 – Styling and layout
+CSS3:– Styling and layout
-JavaScript – DOM manipulation, logic, and events
-JSON – Static data source for doctors
+JavaScript:– DOM manipulation, logic, and events JSON:– Static data source for doctors
-FontAwesome & Google Fonts – Icons and typography
+FontAwesome & Google Fonts:– Icons and typography

 🚀 How to Use
 1. Clone or download the project folder.